petebaker/r-makefile-definitions/README.md

 http://brew.sh/.
 Use *gmake* which will run the new version instead of *make* which runs the old one.

-Using common.mk
+Using r-rules.mk
 ============

-1. Download the file to a directory you use for  files.
+1. Download the file to a directory you use for such files.
 Ideally, this would something like:
    - ~/lib or C:\MyLibrary
 2. put the following line in your Makefile
-   - include ~/lib/common.mk where ~ will be expanded to be your HOME directory, or
+   - include ~/lib/r-rules.mk where ~ will be expanded to be your HOME directory, or
-   - include C:/MyLibrary/common.mk (in windows)
+   - include C:/MyLibrary/r-rules.mk (in windows)

-**Note:** the very simplest way to run make would be to simply create a new text file named *Makefile* in your working directory with a single line above including the file *common.mk*.
+**Note:** the very simplest way to run make would be to simply create a new text file named *Makefile* in your working directory with a single line above including the file *r-rules.mk*.
 If you have an R syntax file named say mySpecialAnalysis.R then, in a terminal, you can run *R* to produce an output file by typing 'make mySpecialAnalysis.Rout' or produce a notebook using *Rmarkdown* by